ljtljt1997/readmission_prediction/README.md

    ![compare](https://github.com/ljtljt1997/readmission_prediction/blob/master/compare.png)

-And from the last method, I posted the most important features and its importance score by Random Forest here:
+And from the last method, I posted the most important features and its importance score by Random Forest below.
+Even though the scores are not high, it could give us a sense of which variables are important towards readmissions.

    ![compare](https://github.com/ljtljt1997/readmission_prediction/blob/master/importance.png)